cursey/reframework-book/src/troubleshooting/VR-Troubleshooting.md

 * There is no wrist overlay for modifying VR settings yet
 * Modifying controller bindings is not as expressive as OpenVR
 * Personally only tested on Oculus Quest 2 and CV1, reports that it works on Reverb G2
-*
-### In RE2
-There is a known issue of a softlock sometimes occurring in the Birkin fight if it goes on too long.
-It can be fixed simply by disabling FirstPerson until he spawns again.

 ## What about the others like DMC5 and MHRise?
 They are both fully 6DOF but with the least support.